dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/publish/model-versions.md

 </File>

-If you wanted to make a breaking change to the model - for example, removing a column - you'd create a new model file (for example, SQL file) encompassing those breaking changes.
+If you wanted to make a breaking change to the model - for example, removing a column - you'd create a new model file (SQL or python file) encompassing those breaking changes.
 The default convention is naming the new file with a `_v<version>` suffix.
 The new version can then be configured in relation to the original model:

 <File name="models/schema.yml">